Last Updated on

 People have children at various stages of their life, and this means at different ages.
 So, is there something like ‘the perfect age to have a baby’?
 The fact is there are advantages and disadvantages to having children at every age.
-Also, factors like the financial situation, the society you live in, and the career prospects of both parents also play a role in picking the right time to start a family.
+Also, factors like the financial situation, the society you live in, and the career prospects of both parents also play a role in picking the right time to start a family or expand it.
+In this article, we shall discuss all the aspects of pregnancy that are dependent on the age of the woman who wishes to have a baby.
 Gaining in-depth information about all these factors will help you decide which the best age for you to get pregnant is.

 The answer to this question will vary depending on the individual who is asked the question.
 The definition of “best” will also differ according to individual circumstances.
 But, overall, a majority of surveys and studies indicate that the ideal age to get pregnant is between 20 and 35.
 However, the best period to have a baby is different from what is considered the best age to bring up a child, and that is the mid-30s.

-The reason why 20- 35 is considered the preferred age for childbirth, is because women in this age group are physically better prepared for pregnancy.
+The reason why 20-35 is considered the preferred age for having a baby is that in this age group, women are physically better prepared for pregnancy.
 They find it easier to conceive and are less vulnerable to pregnancy complications such as pre-eclampsia, ectopic pregnancy, and stillbirth amongst others.
 This is also the period when the eggs are the healthiest.
-Being a fertile period, it is the perfect window for those wanting multiple children, since they have enough time to space the pregnancies adequately.
+Therefore, it is the perfect window for those wanting to get pregnant.
+Also, there’s enough time to space the pregnancies adequately.
+We shall talk a little in detail about pregnancy at different ages to help you decide when you’d want to have your first or the next baby.

 Pregnancy at Different Ages